 1/2 tablespoon of Worcestershire sauce

-1/2 teaspoon of Tabasco
+1/2 tablespoon of Dijon mustard1/2 teaspoon of Tabasco

 1 tablespoon of fresh Italian parsley